 Ask a lot of questions.

-- Talk to successful, experienced owner operators
+- Ask Current Owner Operators.
+Speak to successful, experienced owner operators.

-- Talk to the shop foreman from a reputable shop and their heavy truck mechanics.
+- Talk With Some Experts.
+Talk to the shop foreman from a reputable shop and their heavy truck mechanics.
 If you are unsure of a particular brand of engine and you want the real skinny on it, go to the shop at your dealership of choice and talk to the shop foreman or the actual mechanics.
 They are a wealth of information.
 They are not driven by a “corporate” sales push or market share push as the sales department maybe.